 Very few females will not have heard of the problem of candida overgrowth (a.k.a. candidiasis or dysbiosis).
+If it is located solely in the small intestine then it may be (part of) SIBO small intestinal bacterial overgrowth.
 Many regrettably have experienced the problem of candida overgrowth which basically means opportunistic yeast or fungal overgrowth.
 Overgrowth, like it does in your garden, means that one species gains ground at the expense of another.
 So it is a matter of a balance having gone astray.
 The good news is that you have an excellent chance of regaining control.
 The way to solve candidiasis long term is by examining the route leading to your outbreak of symptoms.
 That’s where knowledge comes into it.
 This page helps you with that.

 It was Dr. Elie Metchnikoff – Director of the Pasteur Institute, Nobel Prize recipient for his work on the link between the immune system and intestinal flora in 1908 – who coined the phrase dysbiosis and I think his terminology reflects the problem best.
 As you know, there should be a symbiotic balance of health promoting and opportunistic bacteria and fungi throughout the entire digestive tract (on your skin epithelium too as it so happens).
 Consequently an imbalance can happen throughout the entire digestive tract which, in almost all instances leads to fungal overgrowth.

 My GP put me on medication which helped initially.
 Then a health practitioner advised this strict candida diet with lots of different supplements and I was getting weaker and weaker.
 I simply was not getting on top of my candida.
 I consulted Han for Biological Terrain Screening and was given just a few remedies and lots of do it yourself stuff which I did religiously.
 Never looked back and I am totally in control now.
 Thank you Han!
 S. Butler